Neuromuscular training is perhaps the most important training, exercise or movement recommendation I can make to anybody.

 4. Muscular Endurance (Strength Endurance)

-Is the maximum number of repetitions a person can lift with a given weight, typically 40-70% of the maximum load someone could move.
+Muscular endurance is the maximum number of repetitions a person can lift with a given weight, typically in the 30-75% of the maximum load zone, because it would have to exceed that ~8 rep strength zone cutoff.

-Maybe even as low as 20 or 30% though, depending on who you talk to, but I personally don’t see the point of training much above 25-30 reps in a set unless it’s testing a calisthenic ability like a push up.
+You can go as low as 20% maybe, depending on who you talk to, but I personally don’t see the point of training anything above 30-35 reps in a set unless it’s testing a calisthenic ability like a push up for reps and you want to challenge a rep record or something.

-Training for endurance will put a person at 9 reps or higher, and thus crosses over into that hypertrophy zone .
+Training for endurance will put a person at roughly 9 reps or higher, and thus crosses over into that hypertrophy zone to some extent, but most calisthenics quickly exceed 12-15 reps.
+The further you drift from that, the less effective this type of training generally tends to be in practice.

-Some muscles/movements seem to lend themselves better to muscular endurance training, with deeper stabilizing muscles generally viewed as responding better to higher repetition ranges (think direct shoulder/hip/wrist/ankle work).
+Some muscles/movements seem to lend themselves better to the lower end of that muscular endurance training zone.
+Especially deeper stabilizing muscles.
+They seem to respond better to a slightly higher repetition range – think direct shoulder work, deep hip work, or wrist/ankle work).

-It’s unlikely that you’d attempt something like crunches or seated calf raises for only 5 repetitions, right?
+It’s unlikely that you’d attempt something like crunches, lateral hip raises or toe presses for only 5 repetitions, right?

 That’s the basics of NMSD, and it hopefully explains (especially to clients I have) what that acronym means when you see it in a program.